thephpleague/url/4.0/components/datauri-path.md

 The DataPath class exposes the following specific methods:

+- `getMediaType`: This method returns the Data URI current mediatype;
 - `getMimeType`: This method returns the Data URI current mimetype;
 - `getParameters`: This method returns the parameters associated with the mediatype;
 - `getData`: This methods returns the encoded data contained is the Data URI;